21 May, 2025

 This May, RMCSD presents a new format featuring a dynamic panel discussion with three Canadian leaders who bring deep military experience and a shared commitment to understanding global security firsthand.

-Captain (Navy) Cal Bricker, Major Quentin Innis (Retired), and Sub-Lieutenant Kevin Vuong toured sites of recent conflict earlier this year—including the Nova Music Festival grounds, Kibbutz Kfar Aza, and the tense borders near Lebanon and the Golan Heights.
+Captain (Navy) Cal Bricker, Major Quentin Innis (Retired), and Kevin Vuong toured sites of recent conflict earlier this year—including the Nova Music Festival grounds, Kibbutz Kfar Aza, and the tense borders near Lebanon and the Golan Heights.
 While there, they met with serving and retired members of the Israel Defense Forces (IDF), Israeli government officials, and everyday citizens navigating the complex realities of life in a conflict zone.

 Over the course of 20 minutes, each panelist will share their reflections on the visit, offering a grounded, multifaceted look at the situation in Israel through a uniquely Canadian military lens.
 A moderated Q&A will follow, inviting audience engagement with the panel’s insights and experiences.